 The central element of the system is the database.
 All data is stored here and is available for further use.
 This is where the numerous modules found in the laboratory information and management system are used.
 For example, it is possible to set up a limit value monitoring system.
 Such automation makes it possible to immediately detect deviations or errors detected by sensors.
 The system can alert the relevant persons in different ways, e.g. via e-mail or by means of a message directly at the workplace.

 In addition, the laboratory information and management system from Fink & Partner integrates seamlessly into the existing IT infrastructure.
 The collected information can be easily exported using the ERP interface.
-In this way it is possible to use the information in other ERP systems.
-Thanks to these features, integration into company structures is possible at any time.
+In this way, it is possible to use the information in other ERP systems.
+Thanks to these features, integration into company structures are possible at any time.

 Fink & Partner – in cooperation with industry for 25 years

 Fink & Partner has been active in the field of software development for industrial companies for many years.
-For this reason, Fink & Partner can draw on a wealth of experience and knows the requirements of the mechanical engineering industry very well.
+For this reason, Fink & Partner can draw on a wealth of experience and knows the requirements of the mechanical engineering industry and mechanical engineering technology very well.
 The laboratory information and management system has therefore been developed with practical relevance and integrates itself intuitively into the everyday life of companies in the mechanical engineering sector.
 The aim of the system is to automate processes in mechanical engineering and save time.
-Through the exact and continuous data acquisition it is also possible to establish high quality standards in production and goods control.
+Through the exact and continuous data acquisition, it is also possible to establish high-quality standards in production and goods control.